databrary/presentations/jlsc-15/jlsc.md

 For preservation, the original file (if digital) or the preservation copy will be stored in a long-term preservation repository managed jointly by the NYU Libraries and the central Information Technology Services (ITS) unit.
 This repository ensures that each content item has a METS structural metadata file that associates the digital asset with its metadata.
 It stores files in two mirrored and geographically distributed locations, and a third copy on offsite tape; it performs regular fixity checks; and it provides a format migration capacity, in the event that a stored format becomes at-risk of obsolescence.

-### Lessons learned

-The Databrary project team has learned a great deal in launching the repository, and some of the lessons may apply to others seeking to start similar initiatives.
-The project has had strong, consistent, and substantive support from a diverse group of advisers internal to NYU and PSU and from the scholarly community at large.
-Those advisers include experts in library and information sciences along with experts in research ethics, legal, grants and contracts, and big data.
-The same experts who helped plan the initial project proposals in the spring of 2012 sit on the advisory board and participate actively in the twice yearly board meetings.
-The internal advisory board at NYU consists of officials at the highest levels, and these representatives play an especially active role.

-Databrary is designed in the context of researchers, not as an isolated project initiated by the library or the central IT dept.
-The project team has and continues to seeks out partnerships with individuals and entities that offer data or expertise.
-By engaging a community of researchers, Databrary has learned to try to reduce the many barriers that make data sharing difficult for researchers.
-That includes the development of policies to enable sharing of identifiable data, the creation of technical infrastructure that implements secure sharing, easy citation of data and related materials, and the adoption of practices that encourage researchers to share what, with whom, and when they are most comfortable.
-In encouraging researchers to contribute data and become actively involveed in a community of sharing, we have learned about the diverse curation requirements of datasets collected through very different lab processes, especially how to represent those datasets in a standard fashion for future access and re-use.

 ## Next Steps